nhs-england-tools/repository-template/docs/guides/Scan_dependencies.md

 3. _Is it feasible to consolidate this functionality into a custom GitHub Action?_

    Although consolidating this functionality into a custom GitHub Action seems like an optimal approach, this functionality also needs to run as a Git hook.
-Hence, shell scripting is a more suitable method as it doesn't make assumptions about local environments or rely on third-party runners, providing quicker feedback.
-Additionally, incorporating shell scripts directly into the repository has several advantages, including:
+Hence, shell scripting is a more suitable method as it makes less assumptions about local environment configuration or rely on third-party runners, providing quicker feedback.
+Additionally, incorporating this functionality directly into the repository has several advantages, including:

    - Improved transparency and visibility of the implementation
    - Easier investigation of CVEs found in the repository, eliminating dependence on a third party like GitHub
    - Enhanced portability and flexibility, allowing the scans to run in diverse environments

+   However, this approach should be periodically reviewed as there is an emerging practice to use projects like [act](https://github.com/nektos/act) to make GitHub Actions portable.